Creating Films for Personal Fulfillment: The Story Behind “Hippo”

 Create for Yourself, the ‘Misfit’

 In the end, making films for oneself can lead to the most rewarding and surprising outcomes.
-Get Familiar With your one-off voice and trust that your work will find its audience.
-You might be amazed at how many others share your perspective.
+Accept your distinctive voice and trust that your work will find its audience.
+You might be amazed at how many others share your view.